Editorial Guideline - Journal of African Languages and Literary Studies (JoALLS)

 •Though the journal is closed access, three articles of each issue are published as Open access.
 The editor and publishers decide on which articles should be made open access.
 There is no extra free for the authors whose articles are selected to be open access.

 •The journal is indexed by IBSS, EBSCO, ERIH PLUS and SABINET.

 Sharing of articles in Open Access Forums

-•In a bid to facilitate access to our journals and improve citations, three articles in every issue of the journal will be published as Open Access – effective from September 2021.
+•In a bid to facilitate access to our journals and improve citations, two articles in every issue of the journal will be published as Open Access – effective from September 2021.
 Other than this, the journal applies a one-year waiting period from the date of publication when the article may not be shared for free on open access forums, such as Research Gate, Academia.edu, and so on.
-For further clarifications, please contact email@example.com
+For further clarifications, please contact firstname.lastname@example.org

 •It is our mission to disseminate the intellectual work of our authors and editors to a maximum number of readers worldwide.
 Consequently, we have digitized our entire journal archive going back to volume one of each title making the complete history of all journals accessible online and also available in print.
-The archival record of this journal is available at https://journals.co.za/content/journal/aa_jalls

 •Type all tables, using a standard word processing programme and number them consecutively (eg Table 1; Figure 1).
 Authors should insert all Tables and Figures within the text to where they are cited.

 •Authors should ensure that the minimum resolution for any table, images, figures and diagrams is 300dpi.

 •Authors should ensure that they have the copyright or permission to use any image in the article.